 At Malibu Apothecary, we use a mixture of essential oils and SAFE synthetic ingredients, when it is more sustainable than the essential oil option or less allergen-inducing.
 For example, the essential oil of oud is often illegally logged and contributes to deforestation in their endemic, often endangered areas while some ingredients like vanilla bean take an exorbitant amount of water to produce.
 In these cases, we opt for a sustainable and safe synthetic.

 We steer extremely clear of banned ingredients and compounds that have any or contain possible carcinogens (ex. parabens) and toxins including those that cause reproductive harm (ex. phthalates), neurotoxicity, environmental harm, organ toxicity or irritation, DNA cell damage, and endocrine disruption.
 Natural essential oils are always our first choice, but if a natural ingredient fails on sustainability requirements or is allergen-inducing, we look to safe synthetics.

 Oftentimes, natural ingredients have a very high environmental cost, making them less sustainable in the grand scheme of things.
 Both synthetic and naturally occurring ingredients have an impact on our environment so it is important to be conscious of when to use each form.

 There are many factors that contribute to the decision of which to use.
 A major one is how much water does it require to produce?
 As we mentioned earlier, vanilla beans take a ridiculous amount of water to produce.
-Specifically, it takes 15,159 gallons of water to equate to one pound of vanilla bean.
+Specifically, it takes an estimated 15,159 gallons of water to equate to one pound of vanilla bean.

 Another question we need to ask is what will happen to the planet after the fact?
 If the plant will be treated with pesticides or if the land will be ruined then a synthetic is the preferred option.2